DOLBY LABORATORIES, INC.

 F. Risk Management

-- Discuss guidelines and policies with respect to risk assessment and risk management with Dolby's management and oversee financial risk exposures, including monitoring Dolby's financial condition and investments, the integrity of Dolby's financial statements, accounting matters, internal controls over financial reporting, the independence of Dolby's independent auditor, and guidelines and policies with respect to risk assessment and risk management.
+- Discuss guidelines and policies with respect to risk assessment and risk management with Dolby’s management and oversee financial risk exposures, including monitoring Dolby’s financial condition and investments, the integrity of Dolby’s financial statements, accounting matters, internal controls over financial reporting, the independence of Dolby’s independent auditor, planning regarding business continuity and cybersecurity, and guidelines and policies with respect to risk assessment and risk management.

 - Review and reassess the adequacy and scope of this Charter annually and recommend any proposed changes to the Board for approval.